sheevashab/Hogwarts-Hopefuls/README.md

 ## Overview

-_**Hogwarts Hopefuls** is a full-stack app where users can sign up for a touch of magic.
-The app will sort the user into their house based on their answer to a riddle.
-It will also assign each student, or user, a pet and specialty spell._
+_**Hogwarts Hopefuls** is a full-stack app where users can sign up for an added touch of magic to their lives.
+The app will sort the user into their respective Hogwarts house based on their answer to a riddle.
+It will also assign each student, or user, a pet, a patronus, and a specialty spell._

 <br>